Irish Film Institute -

 • PRIMAVERA

 Venice, early 18th century.
 Renowned for its exceptional music programme, the Pièta orphanage is home to Cecilia, a young violin virtuoso.
-Despite her talent, Cecilia’s future seems dim, with the prospect of an arranged marriage her...
+Despite her talent, Cecilia’s future seems dim, with the prospect of an arranged marriage her only hope of escape....
 Read More

 More